 The most Important day - Machu Picchu!

 Today we arrive at the long-awaited finale of our trek, one of the New 7 Wonders of the World and a UNESCO World Heritage Site – Machu Picchu!
 We will wake up early after a refreshing night at our hostel to beat the crowds to the top of Machu Picchu and enjoy its serenity in the soft morning light.
-The Machu Picchu entrance check point is open from 06:00 AM until 17:00 PM.
-We will hike up to Machupicchu and enter the hidden Royal Citadel of the Incas.
-Here we will have a 2-hour guided tour through this incredible ancient city to visit temples, terraces, palaces, priest’s houses, the sundial, the industrial sector, and the farming fields.
+The Machu Picchu entrance checkpoint is open from 06:00 am until 17:00 pm.
+We will board the bus to Machupicchu and enter the hidden Royal City of the Incas.
+Here we will have a 2 hours guided tour through this incredible ancient city to visit temples, terraces, palaces, priest’s houses, the Intihuatana, the industrial sector, and the farming fields.

 - Meals: Breakfast

 - Difficulty: Easy